Marcono1234/unsafe-address-sanitizer/README.md

    - Disabling native memory access sanitization (`AgentSettings.withGlobalNativeMemorySanitizer(false)`), and optionally instead using `UnsafeSanitizer#withScopedNativeMemoryTracking`
    - Manually registering the allocated memory with `UnsafeSanitizer#registerAllocatedMemory`
-- This library has mainly been written for the Hotspot JVM\
+- This library has mainly been written for the HotSpot JVM\
   It might not work for other JVMs, but bug reports for this are appreciated!

 ## Usage